Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Variational Multi-Gaussian ansatz for Wigner function

 where $c.c.$ stands for the complex conjugate and $\boldsymbol{\theta} = (\boldsymbol{\theta}_1,\boldsymbol{\theta}_2, ..., \boldsymbol{\theta}_{N_G}$) is the vector of variational parameters.
 Each Gaussian function of the multi-mode phase-space variables $\boldsymbol{\xi} = (\boldsymbol{q},\boldsymbol{p})$ is defined as \cite{Bourassa2021, Walschaers2021}

-where $\boldsymbol \theta_i = (c_i,\boldsymbol \mu_i,\Sigma_i)$ is the parameter vector including the variational parameters of the $i-th$ Gaussian, namely the normalization coefficient $c_i$, the center $\boldsymbol \mu_i$ and the covariance matrix $\Sigma_i$.
-Note that the normalization also depends on $M$, namely the number of bosonic modes. \\ In order for an ensemble of Gaussians to be expressive enough to capture Wigner functions with negative fringes due to macroscopic quantum interference (such as those present for the so-called ``Schrodinger cat states'' \cite{Leghtas2013,Yurke1986}), we allow the centers $\boldsymbol \mu$ to take complex values: $\boldsymbol \mu =\boldsymbol \alpha + \mathrm{i} \boldsymbol \beta$, where $\mathrm{i}$ is the imaginary unit.
+where $\boldsymbol \theta_i = (c_i,\boldsymbol \mu_i,\Sigma_i)$ is the parameter vector including the variational parameters of the $i-$th Gaussian, namely the normalization coefficient $c_i$, the center $\boldsymbol \mu_i$ and the covariance matrix $\Sigma_i$.
+Note that the normalization also depends on $M$, i.e. the number of bosonic modes. \\ In order for an ensemble of Gaussians to be expressive enough to capture Wigner functions with negative fringes due to macroscopic quantum interference (such as those present for the so-called ``Schrödinger cat states'' \cite{Leghtas2013,Yurke1986}), we allow the centers $\boldsymbol \mu$ to take complex values: $\boldsymbol \mu =\boldsymbol \alpha + \mathrm{i} \boldsymbol \beta$, where $\mathrm{i}$ is the imaginary unit.
 The real part of a complex-centered Gaussian corresponds in fact to a Gaussian envelope modulated by a sinusoidal function.
-This form has been shown to exactly reproduce the negative fringes of cat states \cite{Castagnos97, Bourassa2021, Vogel1989}.
-The condition that the density matrix has trace equal to one ($\text{Tr}[\hat \rho] = 1$) requires the condition for the normalization factors:
+This form has been shown to exactly reproduce the negative fringes of cat states \cite{Castagnos97, Bourassa2021, Vogel1989}. \jac{The condition for the density matrix to have unitary trace ($\text{Tr}[\hat \rho] = 1$) requires a normalization condition over the coefficients $c_i$:}

+Moreover, in our ansatz we will require the Hermitian covariance matrices $\Sigma_i$ to be real and semi-definite positive.
+Note that there is not a unique way to parametrize the covariance matrices $\Sigma (\bm \theta)$ as functions of the variational parameters $\bm \theta$.
+We discuss in detail the choice for our variational parameters and their initialization in Appendix \ref{app:parametrization}.
+An alternative ansatz, based on linear superposition of Gaussian states for individual quantum trajectories, has also been recently proposed \cite{Qu2025}.
+Their stochastic method has been exploited to investigate dynamical effects for a Kondo model.